 Most back pain not caused by a muscle strain or sprain is caused by spinal nerves being compressed because of changes or injuries to the structure of the spine.
 As spondylosis sets in, there are two major ways it can cause nerve compression and pain.

-If back pain from spondylosis continues to worsen despite conservative treatment and is limiting your quality of life, contact Laser Spine Institute.
-We have developed a range of both minimally invasive decompression and stabilization procedures that offer fewer risks and faster recovery times compared to traditional open spine surgeries.
-Our outpatient procedures are often the clinically appropriate surgical first choice compared to traditional methods.
-Contact us today to learn more.
+If back pain from spondylosis is limiting your quality of life and continues to worsen despite several weeks or months of conservative treatment, contact Laser Spine Institute.
+We have developed a range of both minimally invasive decompression and stabilization procedures that offer lower risks of complication and shorter recovery periods compared to traditional open spine surgeries.^